Information and resources about protecting and managing the Western Australian coastline.

 Coastal inundation

-A state-wide assessment of the extent and scale of coastal inundation is expected to commence in 2022/23.
+A state-wide assessment of the potential extent and scale of coastal inundation over the short to medium term has been undertaken in Western Australia.

 Coastal Inundation Modelling